TareqK/Compiler-Construction-Course/Notes/lexicalAnalysis.markdown

 ```

 Since H is the final state, we say that the **string is accepted**, or
+more formally :

-more formally.
-A string is accepted or recognized if after scanning the string we
+>A string is accepted or recognized if after scanning the string we
-end up with a final state.
+>end up with a final state.

 The Regular Language(expression) generated(accepted) by this machine
 L(M) is given by :